gregology/gregology.github.io/codex.md

 - Understand people's intentions
 - Maximise Sentience fulfilment
 - Minimise Sentience distress
+- Have enough class not to make anyone feel small
 - Do not harbour hate or resentment
 - Own mistakes & achievements
 - Identify & control ego